datanav/docs/commandlineclient.rst

 Example usage
 =============

-In the following section we will go through a few examples of what you can do with the commandline client.
+In the following section we will go through a few examples of what you can do with the command line client.
 For a complete description of all the commands and options, have a look at the :ref:`commandline-client-reference` section.

 Setting the API URL endpoint